mwganson/joint/README.md

 # Macro Joint (Work in progress)
 Macro Joint is a macro to create joints in FreeCAD.
 Usage: select a face and run the macro, select from the list the type of joint to make on that face.
-Options are Mortise, Tenon, Box Joint, Dovetail Joint, Cantilever Hook and Mate, and Annular Hook and Mate.
+Options are Mortise, Tenon, Box Joint, Dovetail Joint, Cantilever Hook and Mate, Annular Hook and Mate, and Ball Joint and Mate.
 A feature python object is created with user configurable editable properties.
 Join works in Part Design and other workbenches.
 Note: in the image below the "Finger Joint" is made using the Dovetail Joint type, but obviously with some different property values.
 (None of these have actually been printed and tested at this time, so this is pretty much all "by guess and by gosh".
 Some trial and error will be probably needed to find the optimal property values for the various joint types.) <br/>
 <br/>
 <img src="macro_joint_scr1.png" alt="screenshot"><br/>
 <br/>